guanlanxu/guanlanxu.github.io/_pages/cv.md

 Services
 ======
 * **Session Chair & paper reviewer**:
-  * Annual Meeting of National Council on Measurement in Education (2023), Chicago, IL
+  * Session Chair & paper reviewer of Annual Meeting of National Council on Measurement in Education (2023), Chicago, IL
+  * Paper reviewer of Annual Meeting of National Council on Measurement in Education (2024-2025)
+  * Paper reviewer of Annual Meeting of American Educational Research Association (2024-2025)

 Awards
 ======